QSmally/Slideshows/README.md

-# Presentation service
+# Slideshow service

 Automatically updated Markdown presentations.
+Superseded by [Presentations](https://github.com/QSmally/Presentations).

 Incorporating [Reveal.js](https://github.com/hakimel/reveal.js) to automatically generate a file index from Markdown slides provided in `Slides/`.
 Slides are attached like a volume so any changes